A type of worm that replicates by sending complete, independent copies of itself over a network.

 A net-worm may also include a malicious payload, such as dropping keylogger program on the infected computer, or attempting to connect it to a remote server.

-For more information, see Encyclopedia: Net-Worm.
+For more information, see Terminology: Net-Worm.